Oligochlora: O. rozeni

 O. rozeni is known from the 8.2 mm long holotype female, number "M-2523" of the Morone collection.
 The species, named in honor of Jerome G. Rozen, Jr. of the American Museum of Natural History, is distinguishable from other members of the genus by the lack of and acarinarium on the upper side of the metasoma.

 O. marquettorum

 The first species to be described from more than one individual bee was O. marquettorum, which was described from both a holotype and a paratype, both females, preserved in a single amber specimen.
-Published in the May/June 2000 issue of the journal Apidologie, the amber containing the twp bees is in the American Museum of Natural History as number "DR-14-1484".
+Published in the May/June 2000 issue of the journal Apidologie, the amber containing the two bees is in the American Museum of Natural History as number "DR-14-1484".
 Lack of an acarinarium places O. marquettorum in O. (Soliapis) and the species can be distinguished from O. rozeni by the obtuse angle of the pronotum.
 The species is named in honor of George Edward Marquette and Jennie Smith Proskine Marquette, grandparents of M. Rightmyer.